How to Create and Apply a Network Access Rule

 Step_1_Set Endpoint Config-1

 2. On the Set Endpoint Configs drop-down menu, select the created configuration profile from the drop-down menu.
-Then click the Set Configs button and the new profile has been assigned to Endpoint #2.Step_2_Set Endpoint Configs-3
+Then click the Set Configs button, and the new profile will be assigned to Endpoint #2.Step_2_Set Endpoint Configs-3

 3. Your endpoint is now properly configured with the desired profile, rules and policies.Step_3_Endpoint with Profile assigned